aahill/quickstart-templates/template-quickstart-java.md

 private static String ENDPOINT = "<replace-with-your-[product-name]-endpoint-here>";
 ```

-in the application’s `main()` method, add calls for the methods used in this quickstart.
-You’ll create these later.
+In the application's **main** method, add calls for the methods used in this quickstart.
+You'll define these later.

 <!--
     Be sure the main method calls the example task functions in this quickstart.
 The inline comment helps inform customers to implement the quickstart methods, in case they initially see "undefined method" errors.